Urgent Care Billing Services in Oregon

 Every OR payer has specific rules for urgent care claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Urgent Care Claims
+Regence BlueCross BlueShield of Oregon Urgent Care Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial urgent care claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial urgent care claims.
 We know their OR specific fee schedules, prior authorization requirements for urgent care procedures, and their appeal timelines when claims are denied.
 Payers audit urgent care E/M levels heavily.
 Overcoding triggers audits, undercoding loses revenue.

-Oregon Health Plan Urgent Care Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Urgent Care Billing

-Oregon Health Plan routes urgent care patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes urgent care patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own urgent care authorization and billing rules that we manage.

-Medicare (Noridian) Urgent Care Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Urgent Care Coverage

 Denial Prevention for Oregon Urgent Care